samhohoho/obsidian/java-spring/jpa/jpa.md

 - **Data source configuration.**
     - JPA EntityManager and Data Source are automatically created by Spring Boot, based on the file: `application.properties`.
+- **Multiple EntityManager.**
+    - When you have connections to different databases.

 ## Persistent context as a cache
 - **Persistent context as a cache.**